 Meik Wiking, the CEO of the Happiness Research Institute in Copenhagen, shines a light (firework ;)) on the idea of having freedom of choice.
 He asks “‘Are you satisfied or dissatisfied with your freedom to choose what you do with your life?'”
-He states the freedom to be, choose, express, marry and so on are one of six factors that lead most people to being happier than others.
+He states the freedom to be, choose, express, marry, and so on is one of six factors that lead most people to be happier than others.

 Now think about it.